dhananjayd1729/dhananjayd1729/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Honc.
+- 🔭 I’m currently working as a Research Associate at ISB, Hyderabad.
-- 🌱 I’m currently learning Redux.
+- 🌱 I’m currently learning fine tuning of LLMs with RLHF.
 - 📫 Reach me at: dhananjaydaundkar1@gmail.com